opendocsg/slw-judgments-backfill/2011_SGHC_54/report.md

 **Introduction**

 1       The most _fundamental_ feature of our criminal jurisprudence is the time honoured principle which mandates that the Prosecution bears the burden to prove the charge against the accused beyond reasonable doubt.
 Short of statutory presumptions enacted by Parliament for specific offences, there can be no doubt that this principle must be applied strictly.
-As aptly observed by VK Rajah J (as he then was) in _Jagatheesan s/o Krishnasamy v Public Prosecutor_ [2006] 4 SLR(R) 45 (“ _Jagatheesan_ ”), a trial judge must always bear in mind that the starting point of the analysis of any criminal case is not neutral.
+As aptly observed by VK Rajah J (as he then was) in _Jagatheesan s/o Krishnasamy v Public Prosecutor_ <span class="citation">[2006] 4 SLR(R) 45</span> (“ _Jagatheesan_ ”), a trial judge must always bear in mind that the starting point of the analysis of any criminal case is not neutral.
 An accused is presumed innocent and this presumption is not displaced until the Prosecution has discharged its burden of proof.

 2       These two appeals have brought to the fore yet again that this fundamental principle of law must be applied unwaveringly to prevent any miscarriage of justice.
 This case serves as a reminder that the Prosecution’s burden of proof cannot be discharged simply by persuading the trial judge to accept that the Prosecution’s version of the events is more _probable_ than the version offered by the accused without addressing the critical question whether the evidence adduced by the Prosecution has proved the charge beyond reasonable doubt.
 When this occurs, it may lead to an egregious error in conflating and confusing the crucial difference in the treatment of the burden of proof in a criminal case with that of a civil trial.